junyi-xie/sopranos/README.md

 # Soparanos Pizzabar - ALA P7

 I will be creating an online webshop where you can buy multiple/different types of pizzas in your preferred size and toppings of your choice.
-The shop backend will be written in **Object-Oriented PHP** and **MySQL**, as for the frontend, it will be done with **HTML/CSS**, and some **JavaScript** as well.
+The shop backend will be written in **Object-Oriented PHP** and **MySQL**, as for the frontend, it will be done with **HTML/CSS**, and some **JavaScript/JQuery/AJAX** as well.

 ## Folder Structure ##